Kotrix/EmotivExperiment/README.md

-# WronkaExperiment
+# EmotivExperiment
-OpenVibe version of experiment from https://www.ncbi.nlm.nih.gov/pubmed/21332489
+OpenVibe experiment for ERP detection
+Scripts for ERP calculation